Does your WordPress theme include a quick edit button or link for editing your WordPress posts and comments?

 Quick Edit Buttons for WordPress Posts

-1. While you are on the WordPress Dashboard of your blog, navigate to theme editor.
+1. From the WordPress dashboard of your blog, navigate to theme editor.

 Appearance >> Editor